Numbers are running out for the 202 area code in D.C.

 But according to Sprague, local residents will have little say in the new triplet associated with the District.

-“It is up to NANPA to say what the area code is,’ she said, adding that “the 202 is not going away.”
+“It is up to NANPA to say what the area code is,” she said, adding that “the 202 is not going away.”